Stomach ulcers, also known as gastric ulcers, are open ulcers that develop in the stomach lining.

 - A metallic taste in your mouth.

-You will be retested at least four weeks after the end of your antibiotic cycle to see if any H. pylori bacteria remain in your stomach.
+At least four weeks after your antibiotic cycle, you will be retested to see if any H. pylori bacteria remain in your stomach.
 If there are, an additional course of eradication therapy can be administered using different antibiotics.

 Proton pump inhibitors (PPI):